mckennapsean/dissertation/content/04-example.md

 ## Overview of the Redesign Project

-We encountered the insufficiencies of current visualization process models while working on a project with a multidisciplinary design team consisting of two visualization experts, two designers, and one psychologist.
+I encountered the insufficiencies of current visualization process models while working on a project with a multidisciplinary design team consisting of a visualization expert, two designers, and one psychologist.
+I was a novice visualization designer at the time, one year into my Ph.D. and still learning about data visualization.
 Our team tackled the challenge of redesigning an existing visualization tool in the area of cyber security.
-As our team attempted to adopt the nine-stage framework for conducting design studies [@Sedlmair2012b], we struggled to answer questions such as: If I'm not starting from the beginning, where exactly am I in the design process?
-What are the range of methods that are useful at any given point?
-What types of artifacts should I be working towards along the way?
+As our team attempted to adopt the nine-stage framework for conducting design studies [@Sedlmair2012b], I noted that we struggled to answer questions such as: If I'm not starting from the beginning, where exactly am I in the design process?
+What are the range of design methods that are useful at any given point?
+What types of visualization artifacts should I be working towards along the way?
 How do I know my artifacts are good, or even just good enough, when balanced against real-world constraints?
-We believe that these questions point to a lack of *actionability* in current visualization process models, or a lack of implementable and immediately usable guidance that helps a visualization practitioner explicitly navigate a real-world visualization design process.
+We believe that these questions point to a lack of _actionability_ in current visualization process models, or a lack of implementable and immediately usable guidance that helps a visualization novice explicitly navigate a real-world visualization design process.

 This seven-month project focused on improving the usability and effectiveness of